Code Style Assistance in C++

 The extensive set of ReSharper code formatting rules has a default configuration that takes into account default Visual Studio formatting options as well as numerous best practices.
 You can configure every detail of formatting rules and enforce the rules in your code.
 These rules are applied when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
 The formatting rules can also be applied to the existing code in the current selection, current file, or in a larger scope up to the entire solution.

 ReSharper stores formatting preferences using the mechanism of shared settings.
 You can configure formatting rules in options pages under the group.
 You can also store and share formatting settings in the EditorConfig of Clang-Format files.

-As an alternative to digging through options pages, you can select a block of code, press Alt+Enter and choose to configure formatting rules applicable to this block, observing the changes right in this block.
+As an alternative to digging through options pages, you can select a block of code, press Alt+Enter and choose configure formatting rules applicable to this block, observing the changes right in this block.to

 ReSharper helps you define, control, and apply naming style for symbols in your code.
 Naming style is implemented as a set of rules, each of which targets specific identifiers with the set of constraints.
 Each rule can have one or more associated styles that define suffixes, prefixes, capitalization of compound words, etc.

-These rules are taken into account when ReSharper suggests symbol names in code completion, generates new members, applies code templates and performs refactorings.
+These rules are taken into account when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
 ReSharper also helps you detect and fix violations of naming rules.
 If necessary, the automatic checkup of naming rules can be configured or disabled.

 ReSharper helps you arrange cv-qualifiers in generated code.
 On the page of ReSharper options, you can specify whether to put cv-qualifiers before or after the type specifier as well as the order of the